Skip to main content

 Step 1: Create Your Account

-1. Go to console.nova-cloud.ai/register
+1. Go to console.nova-cloud.ai/signup

 2. Sign up with email/password or Google OAuth